Coronavirus - Our Approach

 - Cover your mouth – If you cough or sneeze, please do so into a tissue and dispose of it safely.
 If a tissue is not available please cough or sneeze into your arm.

-- Use the hand sanitiser which will be easily located on your arrival and please ensure you wear a face covering prior to entering our offices.
+- Use the hand sanitiser which will be easily located on your arrival.

 - Bring your own black pen in the event that you need to sign documents.